Genki Travel Health Insurance Review: Is It Worth It?

 Repatriation of mortal remains

 Moreover, most medical-related incidents have no limit on coverage, which is a rarity among travel insurance providers.
-This comprehensive medical coverage ensures travelers are well-protected during their journeys.
+Mental health support is also robustly included, offering both initial outpatient care and emergency inpatient care with generous limits.

 💡